cysouw/diathesis/text/c07_participle.md

 c. ^?
 Heute wird geflüchtet.
 :::

-There is a strong semantic tendency for the intranstives with *sein* to be more 'patientive'.
+There is a strong semantic tendency for the intransitives with *sein* to be more 'patientive'.
 Many of the verbs describe actions that are not performed deliberately, but more or less happen to the subject (e.g. *sterben* 'to die', *fallen* 'to fall' or *scheitern* 'to fail').
 However, there are also many verbs that do not fit into this semantic characterisation (e.g. *flüchten* 'to flee', *gehen* 'to go' or *abreisen* 'to depart').
-There seems to be only a restricted set of monomoorphemic verbs with a *sein* Perfect, but a much larger number of verbs with preverbs [e.g. @sec:preverb-intransitive-with-unaccusative; @sec:preverb-intransitive-antiresultative].
+There seems to be only a restricted set of monomorphemic verbs with a *sein* Perfect, but a much larger number of verbs with preverbs [e.g. @sec:preverb-intransitive-with-unaccusative; @sec:preverb-intransitive-antiresultative].

 **Attested Verbs**